RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 ### AWS Datastores

 1. Redshift -

    1. datawareshouse technology
    2. massively parallel sql queries to run, then use Redshift.
 (OLAP - Online Analytical Processing)
    3. load data from s3 OR query it from s3 using redshift spectrum
    4. provision servers in advance
    5. Data is organized in columns or tables
    6. main purpose is to do analytics
+   7. The COPY command loads data in parallel from Amazon S3, Amazon EMR, Amazon DynamoDB, or multiple data sources on remote hosts.
+COPY loads large amounts of data much more efficiently than using INSERT statements, and stores the data more effectively as well.
+So this option is the right fit for the given use case.
+   8. COPY loads large amounts of data much more efficiently than using INSERT statements, so this option is not correct.
+   9. UNLOAD is used to write the results of a Redshift query to one or more text files on Amazon S3, so this option is not correct.
 2. RDS and Aurora-

    1. These are relational datastores
    2. OLTP - Online Transaction Processing
    3. provision servers in advance
    4. Data is orgainized in row
    5. main purpose is to to store data
 3. Dynamodb -

    1. NoSQL - NotOnlySQL
       (some systems stores sql plus document data) or Not SQL (not sql only document data is stored)
    2. Useful to store ml outputs
    3. serverless
    4. provisioned read/write capacity
 4. s3 -

    1. object storage
    2. serverless
    3. infinite storage
    4. integration with almost all aws services
 5. elastic search -

    1. indexing of data
    2. provision in advance
    3. search among data points
    4. useful for analytics
 6. elastic cache

    1. cahing mechanism

 ### AWS Data pipelines